apache/spark/TESTING.rst

 Running Tests for a Specified Target Using Breeze from the Host
 ---------------------------------------------------------------

-If you wish to only run tests and not to drop into shell, apply the ``tests`` command.
+If you wish to only run tests and not to drop into the shell, apply the ``tests`` command.
 You can add extra targets and pytest flags after the ``--`` command.
 Note that often you want to run the tests with a clean/reset db, so usually you want to add ``--db-reset`` flag to breeze.